Zwambro/iw4madmin-plugin-iw4todiscord/README.md

 # IW4ToDiscord plugin for IW4MAdmin
 ![iwtodiscord](https://i.ibb.co/f9FfXYD/Hnet-com-image-1.jpg) ![iwtodiscord](https://i.ibb.co/0Q6PNxD/Hnet-com-image.jpg)

+## Requirement
+- You may need IW4MAdmin version `2021.5.15.3` or later.

 ## Introduction
 This plugin is based on the idea of the YADB plugin but with some extra features like:
 - Improve the appearance of the embeds (bans and reports).